 “Eternal progression” is what Mormons call that perhaps unfamiliar version of Darwinian evolution.
 “God” is what Mormons call those god-like extraterrestrials that didn’t start that way.
 Whether we ever get to know them or not, there are very probably gods.
 So says Richard Dawkins.
 So said Joseph Smith.
 So concludes the New God Argument.

-[Thanks for reading!
-You might also like “New God Argument (Version 2.0)”.]
+If you like these thoughts, you might also like “New God Argument (Version 2.0).”